Division without a divide

 A divisor like 3 fits its reciprocal inside 2^32.
 Bigger divisors don't — M would have to exceed 2^32, which no longer fits in 32 bits.
 The compiler's fix is to scale M up by a handful of extra bits (so it approximates 2^32 times some small power of two, divided by N) and then shift the product back down by that many bits with an srawi.

 So an srawi in the sequence is your signal: its shift count, call it s, tells you the reciprocal was built from 2^(32 + s) instead of plain 2^32.
-Here is a / 17:
+Here's a / 17:

 lis r4, 30840 # r4 = 30840 * 2^16 = 2,021,130,240